verifymycontent/video-moderation/README.md

 # VerifyMyContent Video Moderation PHP SDK

-PHP SDK to use VerifyMyContent Video Moderation service.
+PHP SDK to use the VerifyMyContent Video Moderation service.

 ## Installation